imse440/imse440.github.io/docs/source/lecture-notes.rst

 If the null hypothesis :math:`H_0` is true, the F-statistic follows a `F-distribution <https://en.wikipedia.org/wiki/F-distribution>`__ with degrees of freedom of :math:`p` and :math:`n-p-1`.
 We reject the null hypothesis if the F-statistic is greater than the critical value :math:`F_{\alpha, p, n-p-1}`.
+Otherwise, we fail to reject the null hypothesis.
 Equivalently, we reject the null hypothesis if the *p*-value is less than the significant level :math:`\alpha`.